Tata Power to develop 100 MW solar project in Maharashtra

-Tata Power of Friday said its wholly-owned arm has bagged a contract to develop a 100 MW solar project in Maharashtra.
+Tata Power on Friday said its wholly-owned arm has bagged a contract to develop a 100 MW solar project in Maharashtra.

 The energy will be supplied to MSEDCL under a power purchase agreement, valid for a period of 25 years from scheduled commercial operation date.

-The project is required to be commissioned within 18 months from the date of execution of the PPA.
+The project is required to be commissioned within 18 months from the date of execution of the power purchase agreement (PPA).

 "With this award, the cumulative capacity of renewables will be 3,557 MW," Tata Power CEO and MD Praveer Sinha said.